 12. Turn the cake upside down to release it from the Bundt pan or loaf pan and let it cool completely on a cooling rack.

-- When swirling the vanilla and chocolate cake together, use long, sweeping motions with your knife.
+- Swirl with Restraint: When swirling the vanilla and chocolate cake together, use long, sweeping motions with your knife.
 Don't go overboard, since Marmorkuchen is usually solid yellow cake on to top half, revealing the hidden marble effect only as you slice into the cake.

-- Use a serrated knife to trim off the crispy bottom of the cake, so it can lay flat and level on your plate or cake stand.
-(By bottom of the cake, I mean the top, exposed side when it's still in the Bundt pan.)
+- Level the Cake: Use a serrated knife to trim off the crispy bottom of the cake, so it can lay flat and level on your plate or cake stand.

 Frequently Asked Questions